oracle-livelabs/goldengate/ggma-for-bigdata/oracle-to-mongodb/oracle-to-mongodb.md

     ```

     ![Load the data](./images/load-the-data.png " ")
-3. To validate the goldengate replication, execute the below commands.
+3. To validate the GoldenGate replication, execute the below commands.

     On the left side terminal, enter ***oraselect*** will display the row counts of all the tables of the Oracle(Source) Database.